Discover the laser technology Dr. Besser uses in our surgery center when performing LASIK surgery in Los Angeles.

 LASIK vision correction surgery addresses myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.
 The advent of the femtosecond laser is one of the biggest breakthrough advances in Lasik technology, making it now more precise and successful, with fewer side effects for patients.

-To perform LASIK surgery, Dr. Besser creates a thin flap in the cornea by using a state-of-the-art femtosecond laser, then lifts the flap to access inner corneal tissues.
+To perform LASIK surgery, Dr. Besser creates a thin flap in the cornea by using a state-of-the-art femtosecond laser.
+He then lifts the flap to access inner corneal tissues.
 Next, an excimer laser is used to reshape the cornea to ablate the inner corneal tissues.

-Corneal reshaping is performed using an excimer laser to sculpt the inner corneal tissues.
+Corneal reshaping is performed using the Alcon WaveLight EX500 with Wavefront Optimized technology (a type of excimer laser) to sculpt the inner corneal tissues of the eye.
 It is faster, more comfortable, and more precise, resulting in better outcomes than previous lasers.
-Patients are able to achieve excellent vision, with many seeing better than 20/20 after a procedure using the excimer laser.
+Patients using glasses or contacts are able to achieve an excellent vision, with many seeing better than 20/20 after a procedure using the excimer laser.

 Dr. Besser customizes the procedure using wavefront technology that measures hundreds of reference points on the eye's surface.
 He then calculates the precise reshaping required to improve refractive errors.

 To learn more about laser vision correction, or schedule a consultation with Dr. Besser, eye specialist to find out if you’re a candidate for LASIK surgery, contact our office today.